 The Commission can provide reasonable assurance that it is fully compliant with the objectives of Section 4 (Financial Systems) of FMFIA.
 The agency uses a federal shared services provider, the U.S. Department of Interior's Interior Business Center (IBC), to process its financial data and payroll.
-The Commission assessed the Report on the U.S. Department of the Interior's Description of Its Oracle Federal Financial System and the Suitability of the Design and Operating Effectiveness of Its Controls (SSAE 16 - Type 2 Report) and the Report on the U.S. Department of the Interior's Description of Its Federal Personnel and Payroll System and the Suitability of the Design and Operating Effectiveness of Its Controls (SSAE 16 - Type 2 Report).
+The Commission assessed the Report on the U.S. Department of the Interior's Description of its Oracle Federal Financial System and the Suitability of the Design and Operating Effectiveness of Its Controls (SSAE 16 - Type 2 Report) and the Report on the U.S. Department of the Interior's Description of Its Federal Personnel and Payroll System and the Suitability of the Design and the Suitability of the Design and Operating Effectiveness of Its Controls (SSAE 16 - Type 2 Report) and the Report on the U.S.

-The Commission also conducted its assessment of the effectiveness of internal control over financial reporting, which includes safeguarding of assets and compliance with applicable laws and regulations, in accordance with Appendix A of OMB Circular A-123.
-Based on the results of this evaluation, the Commission can provide reasonable assurance that, as of June 30, 2014, its internal control over financial reporting was operating effectively and that no material weaknesses were found in the design or operations of the internal control over financial reporting.
+The Commission also assessed the effectiveness of its internal control over financial reporting, which includes safeguarding of assets and compliance with applicable laws and regulations, in accordance with Appendix A of OMB Circular A-123.
+Based on the results of this evaluation, the Commission can provide reasonable assurance that, as of September 30, 2015, its internal control over financial reporting was operating effectively and that no material weaknesses were found in the design or operations of the internal control over financial reporting.